-Our gorgeous 700 square foot studio is located in the historic Brushworks Arts & Industry Building, in Western MA.
-The studio is available to rent for workshops, events or individual writing groups.
+Our bright, 700 square foot studio is located in the historic Brushworks Arts & Industry Building, in Western MA, where we host a monthly Community Writing Workshop series and a Live Literature Series, open to the public.
+The studio is also available to rent for workshops, events or individual writing groups.